 - Purchase the complete Expat Arrivals Argentina Guide (PDF)

-Argentina's economy hasn't always been the most stable historically, yet it is still one of the largest economies in South America.
+Argentina's economy hasn't been the most stable historically, yet it is still one of the largest economies in South America.
 Its primary industries are in services and manufacturing, agriculture, information and communication technology (ICT) and tourism.

-Traditionally, the workday in the provinces of Argentina is from 8:30am to 8pm, with a three to four hour siesta in the middle of the day.
+Traditionally, the workday in the provinces of Argentina is from 8:30am to 8pm, with a three to four-hour siesta in the middle of the day.
 The labour law states that people can work a maximum of eight hours a day, and 48 hours per week.

 A simple handshake with eye contact is the preferred business greeting in Argentina.
 The oldest or most senior associate should be greeted first.
-Keep in mind that Argentines usually keep close physical contact when speaking to someone.
+Keep in mind that Argentines typically keep close physical contact when speaking to someone.

 Business culture in Argentina

 Argentinians are generally family-orientated people, which translates into the way they conduct business.
 Close, personal relationships are valued, respect is given to older associates and more loyalty is shown to individual people than to companies as a whole.